 - Fall and Spring Semesters: variation of 16, 10, 8 and 4 week sessions (depending on subject matter and program)

 - Winter Intersession: approximately four-week session

 - Spring Intersession: approximately four-week session

 - Summer: typically two four-week sessions or one eight-week session

 The following degree programs and certificates are offered by the College:

 - Academic Degrees: Associate in Arts, Associate in Arts in Teaching, Associate in General Studies

-- Occupational Degrees (Associate in Applied Science): Accounting, Agriculture & Natural Resources, Applied Technology, Business Management, Business Technology, Criminal Justice, Dental Hygiene, Early Childhood Development, Emergency Medical Technology-Paramedic, Health Care Management, Health Information Technology, Industrial & Energy Systems Technology, Medical Assistant, Nursing, Occupational Therapy Assistant, Paraprofessional & Substitute Teaching, Pharmacy Technology, Radiologic Technology, Surgical Technology
+- Occupational Degrees (Associate in Applied Science): Agriculture & Natural Resources, Applied Technology, Business Technology, Criminal Justice, Dental Hygiene, Diagnostic Medical Sonography, Early Childhood Development, Emergency Medical Technology-Paramedic, Industrial & Energy Systems Technology, Medical Assistant, Nursing, Occupational Therapy Assistant, Paraprofessional & Substitute Teaching, Pharmacy Technician, Radiology Technology, Surgical Technology

 *Please see our Gainful Employment page for more information about our certificate programs